If you are willing to forego charm for reliability, it is not hard to find cheap UK rooms that are clean, decent and

 - Ibis Part of the French-owned Accor group, this budget chain is well established in Europe and in 2018 had 159 hotels in England and Scotland.
-It operates three brands in the UK, Ibis Hotels (London rooms from £40); Ibis Styles (designer colors, family oriented, breakfast and WiFi included in prices that start at £41 in London in 2016), and Ibis Budget (London from £37).
+It operates three brands in the UK, Ibis Hotels (London rooms from £59); Ibis Styles (designer colors, family oriented, breakfast and WiFi included in prices that start at £64 in London in 2018), and Ibis Budget (London airport and surburban rooms from £62).

 - Holiday Inn Express Pretty standard décor but room rates include continental breakfast and start under £50 per room in parts of the UK.
 There are more than 30 of these in and around London but do check out the locations carefully - the cheapest may be in areas with few amenities for visitors.

 - Jurys Inn This Irish-owned chain, with minimalist style, has brand new, purpose built hotels in destination cities in the UK and Ireland.
 These hotels are more in the mid-price range than budget but the chain offers frequent deals.
 The lure here is the reliability and consistent level of comfort and service whichever hotel you choose.
 But they are definitely not bottom dollar.